top of page

 About Rachel Fox McLeod

 Rachel Fox McLeod is an award-winning fiction writer and screenwriter.
-Her film and television credits including Wanted (Matchbox Pictures), Mako Mermaids (Disney/Netflix) andThe Bachelor.
-Rachel has also been awarded the Josephine Ulrick Literature Prize and the Griffith Review Emerging Writers Prize.
-Her debut novel Disgraceful is in development as a dramedy series, supported by Screen QLD.
-Rachel likes tattoos, pop culture, the F word and cheese.
-Not in that order… cheese always comes first.
+Her film and television credits include Wanted (Matchbox Pictures), Mako Mermaids (Disney/Netflix) andThe Bachelor.
+Rachel has previously been awarded the Josephine Ulrick Literature Prize and the Griffith Review Emerging Writers Prize.
+She likes tattoos, pop culture, the F word and cheese.

 © 2026 by R. Fox McLeod